AlphaPilot — Lockheed Martin AI Drone Racing Innovation Challenge

 AlphaPilot aims to unite a diverse community of practicing and emerging AI experts, researchers and students to inspire the next generation of autonomous drone technology.
 By participating in this challenge, your knowledge and ideas can contribute directly toward the future of autonomous transportation, delivery, disaster relief, and even space exploration!

-Enter the AlphaPilot Innovation Challenge today for your chance to master autonomous flight and win more than $2,000,000 in cash prizes!
+The AlphaPilot Innovation Challenge offers a chance for teams to master autonomous flight and win more than $2,000,000 in cash prizes!

 Lockheed Martin Autonomy